-- Level 1 Quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices included in Level 1 that are observable for the asset - or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and - Level 3 Inputs for the asset or liability that are not based on observable market data.
+• Level 1 - Quoted prices in active markets for identical assets or liabilities;

+- Level 2 Inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and - Level 3 Inputs for the asset or liability that are not based on observable market data.

-The fair value of cash and cash equivalents, receivables, reclamation bonds and accounts payable and accrued liabilities, and advances from related parties approximate their carrying amounts due to the short-term nature of the financial instruments.
+The fair value of cash, receivables, reclamation bonds and accounts payable and accrued liabilities, and advances from related parties approximate their carrying amounts due to the short-term nature of the financial instruments.
+The carrying value of the Company's lease liability is measured at the present value of the discounted future cash flows.
 All of the Company's financial assets and liabilities are measured at amortized cost.